 An effective outpatient treatment program may offer:

 - family therapy

 - creative therapies or activities

 - support groups for families and loved ones

 - support groups for clients in recovery

 At a leading eating disorder treatment center, the experienced professionals on a multi-disciplinary care team for outpatient treatment for bulimia nervosa may include:

 - Primary care physician (family doctor, internal medicine doctor, pediatrician, gynecologist)

 - Clinical psychologist

-- Psychopharmacologist (psychiatrist, clinical psychologist, pharmacologist with special knowledge about medications used for mental disorders)
+- Psychopharmacologist (psychiatrist, new start clinical psychologist, pharmacologist with special knowledge about medications used for mental disorders)